Manufacture of titanium wire from low-cost particulates.

-Titanium wire is a major feedstock for additive layer manufacturing and for making high quality titanium powder for use in powder-bed additive manufacturing.
+Titanium alloy (Ti) wire is a major feedstock for wire additive manufacturing (wire-AM) and for making high quality Ti powder for use in powder-based additive manufacturing.

-- Production of titanium wire/rod from any low cost titanium powder or swarf, that is cheaper than titanium wire/rod made from conventional processes.
+- Production of Ti wire/rod from any low-cost Ti particulates (powder, granules, pieces, particles, machining swarf), that is significantly cheaper than Ti wire/rod made from conventional processes.

-- Reduction in capital equipment, fewer process steps compared to ingot metallurgy route, high purity product, reduced waste, higher productivity.
+- Reduction in capital equipment, fewer process steps compared to ingot metallurgy-milled product route, Ti wire to grade, reduced waste and cost, higher productivity.

-- The wire production process has been demonstrated at pilot plant scale for 3mm diameter product produced continuously up to 10m in length.
+- The wire production process has been demonstrated at pilot plant scale for 5 to 12mm diameter product produced continuously up to 10m in length.

-- The next stage in development is to demonstrate production of 300kg of product per tooling change-over cycle.
+- The next stage in development is to demonstrate production of up to 100kg of 3mm diameter product per tooling change-over cycle.

-- There is a large market for 3mm titanium wire as feed for additive layer manufacturing.
+- There is a lucrative market for 2.5mm to 3mm Ti wire as feed for wire-AM.

-- Markets include aerospace, marine, automotive, construction and consumer goods.
+- Markets include aerospace, biomedical, marine, automotive, construction and consumer goods.

-We have two granted patents in our suite of technologies for continuous fabrication of semi-finished products.
-The patents provide broad process claims for continuous production of wire from powder.
+We have a patent for continuous fabrication of wire from particulates.
+The patent provides broad process claims for continuous production of wire from powder-like materials.

-The team comprises materials engineers, material scientists, and process modellers.
-The team operates the Lab22 Innovation Centre, Australia's premier metals additive manufacturing research and development centre located in Clayton, Victoria.
+The team comprises materials engineers/scientists, and process modellers.
+The team is linked to the Lab22 Innovation Centre, Australia's premier metals additive manufacturing R&D centre located in Clayton, Victoria.